 So versatile, it can be used in 10 ways

-Every Innisfree store I walk into in Seoul are always low in stock with this product.
-The BEST feature about the No-Sebum Mineral Powder is that it has up to ten tricks up its sleeve:
+Every Innisfree store I walk into in Seoul is always low in stock with this product.
+The best feature about the No-Sebum Mineral Powder is that it has up to ten tricks up its sleeve: